 Are you an ARVO Member-in-Training (MIT) that wants to improve your communication skills?
 Do you know an MIT with a knack for communicating their science?
 Are you an MIT who loves talking about vision research to whoever will listen?

-- an in-person orientation at ARVO 2019
+- An in-person orientation at ARVO 2019

-- communicating with other participants via ARVOConnect
+- Communication and networking with other Science Communications Fellowship participants through ARVOConnect

 Upon completing the program, participants will earn a point toward achieving Fellow of ARVO (FARVO) status and be invited to present as a trainer for next year's class.